Methods of Human Resource Development

 An organized learning experience provided within a limited time period to improve job performance & growth is referred to as Human Resource Development (HRD).
 Training is a component of human resource development in which special programs are designed to provide specific employees with knowledge & skills that are helpful for their present jobs.

-Activities of Human Resource Development
+Major Human Resource Development Activities

 The following activities are included in the area of human resource development: